prorev/prorev.github.io/_posts/2020-01-15-swift_overview.md

 > You may be familiar with C#.
 In C# `struct` will give _value type_,and `class` will give _reference type_.

 > In Swift all `struct` types are _value types_.

-### Immutable objects tracking

-Swift also tracks _immutable objects_, objects assigned with the `let` keyword.
-You can call it again part of the _ARC procedure_, but it also involves LLVM complier work to avoid aliasing, to minimize locking.

 ### Copy On Write (COW)